Integrated Nonreciprocal Photonic Devices with Dynamic Modulation

-In order to achieve a more compact device, both designs require a simultaneously higher modulation frequency and modulation strength, corresponding to the upper right corners of Fig. \ref{fig:scaling_waveguide}(a,b).
+In order to achieve a more compact device, both the tandem modulator and photonic transition isolator require a simultaneously higher modulation frequency and modulation strength, corresponding to the upper right corners of Fig. \ref{fig:scaling_waveguide}(a,b).
 Based on the survey of modulation mechanisms shown in Fig. \ref{fig:mod_mech}, simultaneously scaling up \textit{both} of these parameters is challenging with existing modulation mechanisms.
 However, the tandem isolator can achieve a more compact device size using the short delay line configuration that was proposed in \cite{lin_compact_2019}.
-This design allows the footprint to be reduced by trading off for \textit{only} an increase in the modulation strength, due to the design's $\sim 1/\sqrt{\Delta{\varepsilon}/\varepsilon}$ dependence in the modulation length (Table \ref{tab:scaling_waveguide}).
-The minimum design length for this design is plotted in Fig. \ref{fig:scaling_waveguide}(c) and confirms that, for a modulation frequency of 10 GHz, a modulation strength on the order of $10^{-2}$ allows the design to accommodate a device length of approximately 300 $\mu$m.
-The reduction is a factor of $3\times$ smaller than the waveguide photonic transition isolator and the long delay line tandem isolators discussed above.
+This design of the tandem isolator allows the footprint to be reduced by trading off for \textit{only} an increase in the modulation strength, due to the design's $\sim 1/\sqrt{\Delta{\varepsilon}/\varepsilon}$ dependence in the modulation length (Table \ref{tab:scaling_waveguide}).
+The minimum design length for this design is plotted in Fig. \ref{fig:scaling_waveguide}(c) and confirms that, for a modulation frequency of 10 GHz, a modulation strength on the order of $10^{-2}$ allows the design to accommodate a device length of approximately 300 $\mu$m, which is approximately $3\times$ smaller than the waveguide photonic transition isolator and the long delay line tandem isolator.
 From Fig. \ref{fig:mod_mech}, we note that such modulation requirements could be met by a BTO electro-optic modulator \cite{li_strong_2019} or, potentially, a modulator that incorporates 2D materials.